guardian/recommendations/accessible-pairing-sessions.md

 ## Success-measuring
 * The teacher and student should decide how success will be evaluated from the sessions:
-    * Is it by the completion of the pull request / code review?
+    * **Completion of task** - Is it by the completion of the pull request / code review?
-    * Is it by the teacher verbally quizzing the student at the end of the session on the key points or at a later date?
+    * **Quizzing** - Is it by the teacher verbally quizzing the student at the end of the session on the key points or at a later date?
-    * Is it by asking the student to write flashcards about the pairing session afterwards?
+    * **Documenting** Is it by asking the student to write documentation or flashcards about the pairing session afterwards?

 ## Opportunities to improve documentation and working processes
-* Are there opportunities to improve documentation?
+* **Documentation** - Are there opportunities to improve documentation?
-* Can working processes be improved?
+* **Working practices** - Can working processes be improved?
-* Is there room to improve inclusivity?
+* **Inclusivity/accessibility** - Is there room to improve inclusivity?
 Has the pairing session prompted more questions about the software's accessibility and how it may affect users?
 If so, do any actions need to be taken to address this?

 ## Checklist
 - [ ] Scheduling the pairing session